 What do they do?
 GCF focuses on giraffe conservation and management actions.
 In order to secure a future for all wild giraffe populations in Africa, they work with local, national and international partners to save giraffe, support the conservation of viable and existing habitat for giraffe, raise awareness for and promote the value of giraffe conservation in African Range States and internationally.

 What are Noah’s Ark doing?
 Our African animal keepers have built a strong relationship with GCF.
 We have held Giraffe conservation events and have raised £1,481 for GCF.

 Who they are?
 VulPro is an African based charity working to prevent the extinction of Africa's vultures

 Why do they exist?
-In 2015, the IUCN Conservation Status of several species were ‘uplisted’ based on their rate of decline.
-African vultures are facing several threats, making their conservation not a simple task.
+African vultures have declined by up to 90% in the last three decades.
+They are facing several threats, making their conservation not a simple task.
 Poisoning incidences seem to be on the rise, or at least are much more regularly reported.
 While a single poisoned elephant can kill hundreds of vultures, wiping out an entire colony or local population, power line electrocutions and collisions are the most profuse threats to vultures in South Africa.
 The power line grid is expansive and often structures are out of date and unsafe for the large birds to perch.

 What do they do?
 VulPro is involved in Research, Colony Monitoring, GPS tracing of individual birds, rehabilitation of injured Vultures to release back into the wild.
 They also run their own conservation breeding programme to release offspring of captive non-releasable birds back into the wild.

 What are Noah’s Ark doing?
 Our Bird Keepers have buiilt a strong relationship with VulPro.
-In 2017 Noah’s Ark held a special conservation event for International Vulture Awareness Day where we raised £100 for the charity.
+We have held a special conservation event for this charity and have raised over £100.

 The Amphibian and Reptile Conservation Trust